|

 - 1997 - Acclaim Entertainment releases the Mortal Kombat Mythologies: Sub-Zero video game for the Nintendo 64 in the US.

-- 2002 - Sony CEI releases the Gran Turismo Concept Tokyo 2001 game for the PlayStation 2 in Japan.
+- 2002 - Sony CEI releases the Gran Turismo Concept Tokyo 2001 video game for the PlayStation 2 in Japan.
 This is a scaled down version of Gran Turismo 3, with only Arcade mode, 20 Japanese concept cars, and five tracks.
 Price is 3200 yen (about US$26).

 - 1520 - Otto Krumpen leads a huge army of mercenaries from Germany, France, Scotland, and Denmark in attacking Sweden through Halland into Västergötland.
 The Swedish army is defeated on the frozen Lake Åsunden, and retreats north.
 Sten Sture the Younger is wounded by a bullet above the knee.